Machine learning with neural networks: Gradient descent for linear units

+This learning rule is very similar to Equation (\ref{eq:HReta2}).
+One difference is that Equation (\ref{eq:HReta3}) contains a sum over all patterns.
+It is important to keep in mind also that the activations functions are different, while Equation (\ref{eq:HReta2}) was derived for $g(b)={\rm sgn}(b)$, the learning rule (\ref{eq:HReta3}) was derived for $g(b)=b$.
+An advantage of the rule (\ref{eq:HReta3}) is that it is derived from an energy function.
+This helps to analyse the convergence of the algorithm, as we have seen in Chapter~\ref{ch:dhn}.
 Linear units [Equation \eqnref{C5S5Output}] are special.
-You cannot solve the Boolean AND problem (Figure \figref{C5S1ANDFunction}) with a linear unit -- although the problem is linearly separable -- because the pattern vectors $\ve \xi^{(\mu)}$ are linearly dependent.
-This means that the solution \eqnref{C5S5GradientWeights} does not exist.
+The Boolean AND problem (Figure \figref{C5S1ANDFunction}) does not admit the solution \eqnref{C5S5GradientWeights}, even though the problem is linearly separable.
+Since the pattern vectors $\ve x^{(\mu)}$ are linearly dependent, the solution \eqnref{C5S5GradientWeights} does not exist.
 Shifting the patterns or introducing a threshold does not change this fact.

-Linear separability does not imply linear independence (but the converse is true).
+In Section \ref{sec:mlp} we discuss how to solve problems that are not linearly separable using a hidden layer of neurons with non-linear activation functions.
+Note that introducing hidden layers with linear units does not help, because the resulting input-output mapping is still linear if all neurons have linear activation functions, so that only problems with $p \leq N$ can be solved.
+This is the main reason for using hidden layers with non-linear activation functions.

-Therefore we usually use {\em non-linear units} , McCulloch-Pitts neurons with non-linear activation functions $g(b)$.
-There are four important points to keep in mind.
-First, for non-linear units it matters less whether or not the patterns are linearly dependent, but it is important whether the problem is linearly separable or not.
-Second, if the problem is linearly separable then we can use gradient descent to determine suitable weights (and thresholds).
-Third, for gradient descent we must require that the activation function $g(b)$ is differentiable, or at least piecewise differentiable.
-Fourth, we calculate the gradients using the chain rule, resulting in factors of derivatives $g'(b)=\tfrac{{\rm d}}{{\rm d}b}g(b)$.
-This is the origin of the {\em vanishing-gradient problem} (Chapter \ref{chap:dl}).
+There are four points to keep in mind.
+First, if the the patterns are linearly independent, then we can use gradient descent to determine suitable weights (and thresholds) of linear units.
+Second, in general hidden layers with non-linear units are required, because a single neuron with a continuous non-linear and monotonous activation function can only solve problems with linearly independent patterns (Exercise 5.11).
+Third, for gradient descent for non-linear units we must require that the activation function $g(b)$ is differentiable, or at least piecewise differentiable.
+Fourth, in this case we calculate the gradients using the chain rule, resulting in factors of derivatives $\tfrac{{\rm d}}{{\rm d}b}g(b)$.
+This is the origin of the {\em vanishing-gradient problem} (Chapter~\ref{chap:dl}).